Combinatorial Creativity: A New Frontier in Generalization Abilities: Abstract

 \section{Abstract}

 Artificial intelligence (AI) systems, and Large Language Models (LLMs) in particular, are increasingly employed for creative tasks like scientific idea generation, constituting a form of generalization from training data unaddressed by existing conceptual frameworks.
 Despite its similarities to compositional generalization (CG), combinatorial creativity (CC) is an \emph{open-ended} ability.
 Instead of evaluating for accuracy or correctness against fixed targets, which would contradict the open-ended nature of CC, we propose a theoretical framework and algorithmic task for evaluating outputs by their degrees of \textit{novelty} and \textit{utility}.
 From here, we make several important empirical contributions: (1) We obtain the first insights into the scaling behavior of creativity for LLMs.
 (2) We discover that, for fixed compute budgets, there exist optimal model depths and widths for creative ability.
 (3) We find that the \emph{ideation-execution gap}, whereby LLMs excel at generating novel scientific ideas but struggle to ensure their practical feasibility, may be explained by a more fundamental \emph{novelty-utility tradeoff} characteristic of creativity algorithms in general.
-Importantly, this tradeoff remains persistent even at scale, casting doubt on the long-term creative potential of LLMs in their current form.
-Together, our conceptual framework and empirical findings provide a foundation for understanding and improving creativity in modern AI models, bridging the gap between human and machine intelligence.
+Though our findings persist up to the 100M scale, frontier models today are well into the billions of parameters.
+Therefore, our conceptual framework and empirical findings can best serve as a starting point for understanding and improving the creativity of frontier-size models today, as we begin to bridge the gap between human and machine intelligence.